 You are excited to get started with your new design and wish you could have it ready by tomorrow.
 But, that can cause you to take an impulsive decision and go with the very first designer that you find, who kind of covers what you are looking for.

 Take your time to research several designers.
 Go through their websites, talk to them and really weight in your options.

 Even if you think you have found the right one, sleep it over before saying yes and see how you feel about it the next morning.
 This way, you will be sure that you didn’t choose a web designer because of the excitement, but because it’s the right fit for you.

 Searching for a designer in Google is a great starting point, not to mention very fast, but usually, the first links you might find are too expensive and you might lose the opportunity to discover other options.

 Go beyond Google Search.
 You can ask other blogger friends about it, that’s why it’s important to be involved in the online community.

 You can post a question in your favorite Facebook groups, asking for recommendations, you might even be already following designers there.

 Another place to find the right fit for you is by looking at the bottom of the pages of those sites you love the design.
-A lot of my clients have found me that way since it’s common to find the copyright and link to the designer’s website there.
+A lot of my clients have found me that way since that is a common place to find the copyright and link to the designer’s website.

 This will ensure that you truly get the style you are going for, making the research part faster and easier for you.